NayameoW/nayameow.github.io/_pages/about.md

 ## about me

 Hi!
 My name is Tiancheng Xing(邢天骋).
-I'm currently a Master student at School of Computing,  National University of Singapore(NUS).
+I graduated from the Master of Computing at National University of Singapore(NUS).
 I worked as a student researcher in TEST lab at NUS, advised by Prof.Manuel Rigger.
 Before that, I obtained my bachelor's degree in Software Institute, Nanjing University(NJU).

 ## research interests